blazium-engine/blazium-docs/tutorials/3d/mesh_lod.rst

 On this page, you'll learn:

 - How mesh LOD can improve your 3D project's rendering performance.
-- How to set up mesh LOD in Godot.
+- How to set up mesh LOD in Blazium.
 - How to measure mesh LOD's effectiveness in your project (and alternatives you can explore if it doesn't meet your expectations).